What’s good about it:

 - Spoon into serving bowls and enjoy.

-Additions: Top with crumbled feta, chickpeas or ricotta or top with steamed white fish for a protein boost.
+Additions: Top with crumbled feta or ricotta, chickpeas or steamed white fish for a protein boost.

 Add extra vegetables such as baby spinach or sauteed kale.